-Service Name ASAM LEVEL 3.3 CLINICALLY MANAGED POPULATION SPECIFIC HIGH-INTENSITY RESIDENTIAL (INTERMEDIATE RESIDENTIAL CO-OCCURRING DIAGNOSIS CAPABLE) An initial treatment/recovery plan to guide the first seven days of treatment developed within 24 hours of admission.
+Service ASAM LEVEL 3.3 Name CLINICALLY MANAGED POPULATION SPECIFIC HIGH-INTENSITY RESIDENTIAL (INTERMEDIATE RESIDENTIAL CO-OCCURRING DIAGNOSIS CAPABLE) An initial treatment/recovery plan to guide the first seven days of treatment developed within 24 hours of admission.
 The comprehensive individualized treatment/recovery plan, including discharge and relapse prevention, is developed under clinical supervision with the individual within seven days of admission.
-Review and update of the treatment/recovery plan under clinical supervision with the individual and other approved family/supports every 30 days or more often as needed Therapies/interventions should include individual, family, and group substance use disorder counseling, psychoeducational groups, sober leisure skill development, motivational enhancement and engagement strategies provided a minimum of 30 hours per week Program is characterized by slower paced interventions; purposefully repetitive to meet special individual treatment needs Monitoring to promote successful reintegration into regular, productive daily activity such as work, school or family living Other services could include 24 hours crisis management, family education, self-help group and support group orientation, drug screenings Monitoring stabilized co-occurring mental health problems Consultation and/or referral for medical, psychiatric, psychological, and psychopharmacology needs On-call availability of medical and direct care staff and licensed clinicians to meet the needs of individuals served 24/7 T41 6 All services must be culturally sensitive I anoth of services in dividualized and based on alinical criteria for admission and continuing stay.
-The anticipated Length of Services Length of service is individualized and based on clinical criteria for admission and continuing stay.
+Review and update of the treatment/recovery plan under clinical supervision with the individual and other approved family/supports every 30 days or more often as needed Therapies/interventions should include individual, family, and group substance use disorder counseling, psychoeducational groups, sober leisure skill development, motivational enhancement and engagement strategies provided a minimum of 30 hours per week Program is characterized by slower paced interventions; purposefully repetitive to meet special individual treatment needs Monitoring to promote successful reintegration into regular, productive daily activity such as work, school or family living Other services could include 24 hours crisis management, family education, self-help group and support group orientation, drug screenings Monitoring stabilized co-occurring mental health problems Consultation and/or referral for medical, psychiatric, psychological, and psychopharmacology needs On-call availability of medical and direct care staff and licensed clinicians to meet the needs of individuals served 24/7 L on oth of • All services must be culturally sensitive Length of Services Length of service is individualized and based on clinical criteria for admission and continuing stay.
 The anticipated duration of the service will be documented in the treatment plan.
 Staffing Clinical Director (APRN, RN, LMHP, LIMHP, LADC or Licensed Psychologist) to provide clinical supervision, consultation and support to all program staff and the clients they serve.
 This individual will also continually incorporate new clinical information and best practices into the program to assure program effectiveness and viability, and assure quality organization and management of clinical records, and other program documentation.
 Appropriately licensed and credentialed professionals working within their scope of practice to provide substance use disorder treatment and are knowledgeable about the biological and psychosocial dimensions of substance use disorder and mental health conditions.